kootenpv/emp/README.md

 **STATUS: PRE-ALPHA** -- did not check for bugs yet

-Cross-platform settings for a nice EMacs Pyython environment.
+Cross-platform settings for a nice EMacs Python environment.
 Easy to install, most powerful.

 And naturally configurable as Emacs.